 Paroxysmal nocturnal hemoglobinuria (PNH) is a rare disorder characterized by intravascular hemolysis and hemoglobinuria, the latter accentuated during sleep.
-Leukopenia, thrombocytopenia, and episodic crises are common.
+Leukopenia, thrombocytopenia, arterial and venous thromboses, and episodic crises are common.
 Diagnosis requires flow cytometry.
-Treatment is supportive.
+Treatment is supportive and with eculizumab, a terminal complement inhibitor.

 PNH is most common among men in their 20s, but it occurs in both sexes and at any age.

 PNH is an acquired genetic mutation resulting in a membrane defect in stem cells and their progeny, including RBCs, WBCs, and platelets.
-It results in unusual sensitivity to normal C3 in the plasma, leading to ongoing intravascular hemolysis of RBCs and diminished marrow production of WBCs and platelets.
-The defect is a missing glycosyl-phosphatidyl-inositol anchor for membrane proteins caused by an abnormality of the PIG-A gene, which is located on the X chromosome.
+It results in unusual sensitivity to normal C3 in the plasma, leading to ongoing intravascular hemolysis of RBCs and diminished production of WBCs and platelets by the bone marrow.
+The defect is a missing glycosyl-phosphatidyl-inositol anchor for membrane proteins caused by an abnormality of the PIGA gene, which is located on the X chromosome.

 Crises may be precipitated by infection, iron use, vaccination, or menstruation.
 Abdominal and lumbar pain and symptoms of severe anemia may occur; gross hemoglobinuria and splenomegaly are common.